 That’s why it’s super important to communicate these factors on your website, in your brochure, during your sales conversations, etc, – wherever you are pitching to a prospect.

-When I work with clients to put together a tailored marketing plan for a business, I also like to create an appendix to the plan, called a “Key Message Outline”.
-It includes sections along the lines of each bullet above and clearly lays out the message that the business wants to communicate to its prospect in each category.
+When we work with clients to put together a tailored marketing plan, we also create an appendix to the plan, called a “Key Message Hierarchy”.
+It includes sections along the lines of each bullet above and clearly lays out the message that the business will ideally communicate to its prospect in each category.

-My client, or their creative team, can then use the Key Message Outline as a checklist for developing written content, website copy, welcome videos, event invitations, job descriptions – whatever is needed for the current marketing task.
+Our client, we, or their creative team, can then use the Key Message Hierarchy as a checklist for developing written content, website copy, welcome videos, event invitations, job descriptions – whatever is needed for the current marketing task.

-Not every type of message is needed for every task, but in this way, he or she can make sure that all the right messages are getting into the right ears, every, single, time.
+Not every type of message is needed for every task, but in this way, the team can be consistent, and make sure that all the right messages are getting into the right ears, every, single, time.